 ⇒ Strong acid + Strong base = Neutral solution

-That means the interaction of strong base and weak acid forms basic solution, stronger acid with weak base forms acidic solution and stronger acid with stronger base forms neutral solution.
+That means the interaction of strong base and weak acid forms a basic solution, stronger acid with weak base forms an acidic solution, and stronger acid with stronger base forms a neutral solution.

 Using the ionic reaction of potassium nitrate formation we can also understand why the aqueous solution of KNO3 is considered neutral.

 We know KNO3 is formed when KOH reacts with HNO3.

 ⇒ KOH + HNO3 → KNO3 + H₂O